THE BEST VALUE CARBON WHEELSET

 Responsiveness is a measure of how quickly a wheelset accelerates from a stop or when you attempt to accelerate while underway from one speed to a much faster one.
 You accelerate most often after slowing at a stoplight or sign or coming out of a turn.
 If you race or group ride, you might accelerate to start a breakaway, move past someone slowing in front of you, kick it in on a hill, or when doing a sprint for the town line or finish line.

-I’ve found that performance carbon wheels are some of the most responsive around.
+I’ve found that performance-carbon wheels are among the most responsive.
 This certainly isn’t the case with all performance carbon wheels, but I’ve seldom found value carbon or alloy upgrade wheels to be as responsive.

-You might wonder, if stiffness is wheelset specific, why wouldn’t responsiveness be as well?
-It’s hard to pinpoint exactly why for a given wheelset but some combination of stiffness, aerodynamics, weight, carbon layup, hub engagement, spoke lacing, and perhaps other factors will determine how responsive a wheel is when you accelerate.
-Performance carbon wheels are typically some combination of a more aero rim profile and a lighter wheelset and use higher-grade carbon in their rims or better hubs than either value carbon or alloy upgrade wheels.
+You might wonder, if stiffness is wheelset-specific, why wouldn’t responsiveness be as well?
+It’s hard to pinpoint exactly why, for a given wheelset, but a combination of stiffness, aerodynamics, weight, carbon layup, hub engagement, spoke lacing, and perhaps other factors determines how responsive a wheel is when you accelerate.
+Performance carbon wheels are typically some combination of a more aero rim profile and a lighter wheelset, and use higher-grade carbon in their rims or better hubs than either value carbon or alloy upgrade wheels.

 Value carbon wheels are usually more aero but heavier than alloy upgrade ones.
 This might explain why I’ve found little difference in their responsiveness.